 Work confidently with case law of the ECHR relating to religious freedom

-Identify important feminists in various religions, and their role in shaping the discourse on gender and emancipation
+Identify important feminists in various religions, and their role in shaping the discourse on women and emancipation

 Learn general speaking, writing and close reading skills that efficiently contribute to an interdisciplinary learning environment

 Timetables for courses offered at Leiden University College in 2022-2023 will be published on this page of the e-Prospectus.